pablohdzvizcarra/my-software-developer-career/README.md

      Day407 Continue learn Stack MERN, Docker and learn try TDD Day414 MERN STACK and TDD

-## TypeScript and Go
+## TypeScript
-     Day 424 continue learn TypeScript and Go with backend Day 431 leanr more about RESTFull API and more Day 446 Somewhat confused as to my learning path, I`ll try a bit to see what to continue with, I`m liking the backend more than the frontend
+     Day 424 continue learn TypeScript
+     Day 431 learn more about RESTFull API and more Day 446 Somewhat confused as to my learning path, I`ll try a bit to see what to continue with, I`m liking the backend more than the frontend
+     Dat 462 I keep learning, TypeScript and Node JS, I will start learning OOP since my knowledge is very basic, we eill also start with design patterns